-Defined benefit pension fund liabilities, as included on the balance sheet, must be fully recognized in the calculation of Common Equity Tier 1 (i.e. CET1 cannot be increased through derecognizing these liabilities).
-For each defined benefit pension fund that is an asset on the balance sheet (net of any associated deferred tax liability which would extinguish if the asset becomes impaired) should be deducted from CET1.
-However, where the bank has unrestricted/ free access to these Assets of the fund, with supervisory approval, offset the deduction.
-Such offsetting assets should be given the risk weight they would receive if they were owned directly by the bank.
+Defined benefit pension fund liabilities, as included on the balance sheet, must be fully recognized in the calculation of CET1 (i.e. CET1 cannot be increased through derecognizing these liabilities).
+For each defined benefit pension fund that is an asset on the balance sheet, the asset will be deducted from CET1 net of any associated deferred tax liability which would extinguish if the asset becomes impaired or derecognized under the relevant accounting standards.
+However, where the bank has unrestricted/ free access to these assets of the fund, with supervisory approval, offset the deduction.
+Such offsetting assets will be given the risk weight as if they were owned directly by the bank.